-Way back in 1995 my husband time came home one day an announced that he was going up to London for the weekend to do a Self-Hypnosis course.
+Way back in 1995 my husband came home one day and announced that he was going up to London for the weekend to do a Self-Hypnosis course.
 I thought I might be missing out on something if I didn’t do it as well.

 I was looking for a career change at the time as I always thought that there must be more to life that working nine to five.
 So I came to hypnotherapy to be good at it and make a profitable career from it.
 A lot of people train as hypnotherapists after having hypnotherapy themselves so their motivation is more from the self-development point of view.

 I believe my approach and that of my Father and Sister has made us more professional and successful.